MBBS Explained: Full Form, Details, Fee, Specislisations, and more

 MBBS Course: Eligibility Criteria

-Students must receive satisfactory results on the NEET UG exam in order to be eligible for the MBBS program.
-Furthermore, students must have finished their 12th-grade education (17 years of age and above) with Physics, Chemistry, Biology, and Biotechnology as required topics in order to be eligible for NEET.
-According to a recent announcement from the National Medical Commission students who take mathematics as an elective may now take the NEET exam.
+You must receive satisfactory results on the NEET UG exam in order to be eligible for the MBBS programme.
+Furthermore, you must have finished your 12th-grade education (17 years of age and above) with physics, chemistry, biology, and biotechnology as required topics in order to be eligible for NEET.
+According to a recent announcement from the National Medical Commission, students who take mathematics as an elective may now take the NEET exam.

 MBBS Course Subjects